-Learning that your child has a congenital heart defect is scary.
+Learning that your child has a congenital heart disease is scary.
 Knowing that your child may need one or more surgeries requires you to make some important decisions, including where to seek care.
-Here are some questions you can ask to help you choose wisely.
+Here are questions you should ask to help you choose wisely.

 Your doctors will likely explain things to you in simple terms, and for good reason -- understanding is key.
 But for the purpose of comparing hospitals, ask for the proper medical name of the diagnosis (for example, hypoplastic left heart syndrome) so you can learn more on your own later.

 The Society of Thoracic Surgeons (STS) uses a ranking system of "STAT categories" to group types of surgeries based on their complexity, with 1 being the lowest risk and 5 being the highest risk.
 Once you know the STAT category of your child’s procedure, review this STS website for information about how well your hospital performs that category of surgery.

 Research shows that hospitals and surgeons who perform more surgeries tend to have better outcomes.
 This is especially true for higher-complexity cases (STAT categories 4 and 5).
 In general, you should be looking for a high-volume program, meaning surgeons perform at least 250 relevant procedures annually.
-In 2018, the Duke team performed 298 congenital heart surgeries -- the highest annual volume in Duke’s history.
+In 2021, the Duke team performed more than 360 congenital heart surgeries.

 Hospitals that only have one pediatric heart surgeon on staff may not be able to meet your needs.
 One person can only cover so many patients simultaneously, especially on weekends or holidays.
-Duke has several board-certified congenital heart surgeons who are skilled in -- and in some cases have pioneered -- advanced surgical techniques for repairing children’s hearts.
+Duke has two board-certified congenital heart surgeons who are skilled in -- and in some cases pioneered -- advanced surgical techniques for repairing children’s hearts.